MehmetColaak/Deconvolution_Project/README.md

 ## Usage

 1. Run the script.
-2. When prompted, select your reference audio file through the file dialog.
+2. Select your reference audio file through the file dialog.
-3. Next, select your recorded audio file.
+3. Select your recorded audio file.
-4. After processing, choose a location and name to save the extracted impulse response as a WAV file.
+4. Choose a location and name to save the extracted impulse response as a WAV file.

 ## Notes